Getty/p5-facebook/README.md

 # DESCRIPTION

-If you want to use ->graph you need to install Facebook::Graph
+__If you are totally new to facebook application development please read [Facebook::Manual](http://search.cpan.org/perldoc?Facebook::Manual)!__

-If you want to use ->rest you need to install WWW::Facebook::API
+This package reflects an instance for your application.
+Depending on what API of it you use, you require to install the needed distributions or provide alternative packages yourself.

 # METHODS